vuestorefront/vue-storefront/packages/core/docs/guide/error-handling.md

 When you are writing a code inside a script part of the Vue component, your IDE should give you hints on every different type of the composable.
 That's why you probably do not need to check these interfaces in the core's code.

-However, if you still want to check interfaces, you could find them inside [`packages/core/core/src/types.ts`](https://github.com/vuestorefront/vue-storefront/blob/next/packages/core/core/src/types.ts).
+However, if you still want to check interfaces, you could find them in [core API reference](../core/api-reference/core).

 :::